zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     }

     /**
-     * Example of a prebuilt CreateParams for creating a binary dataset.
+     * Example of a prebuilt UssCreateInputData for creating a binary dataset.
      *
-     * @return prebuilt CreateParams
+     * @return prebuilt DsnCreateInputData
      */
     public static DsnCreateInputData binary() {
         return new DsnCreateInputData.Builder()